• Skip to primary navigation

 Hands using the best vegetable slicer to slice beets

-Vegetable slicers are used to cut ingredients (usually fruit and veg) in a variety of ways depending on the model to make perfect slices, waffle cuts, thick and thin julienne cuts.
-They are extremely sharp and it is a good idea to use the safety guards provided and to slice with caution.
+Vegetable slicers are used to cut ingredients (usually fruit and veg) in a variety of ways depending on the model to make perfect slices, waffle cuts, and thick and thin julienne cuts.

 Some History